 The large centre screen on the Model 3 controls pretty much all of the operations of the car.
 For some that can be annoying instead of dedicated buttons.
 However, due to the many cameras on the Model 3, that large screen is going to come in very handy for visibility when towing/manoeuvring a trailer.

 No, my site is not sponsored by Ben even though I’ve included two other videos above which feature him.
-I simply feel he produces good, honest, quality content on the Model 3, and importantly he actually owns the car, so he (and his wife Jennie) have long term experience of living with one of the first Tesla Model 3’s which came onto the market.
+I simply feel he produces good, honest, quality content on the Model 3, and importantly he actually owns the car.
+Therefore, he (and his wife Jennie) have long term experience of living with one of the first Tesla Model 3’s which came onto the market.